StarPlayrX/bigmac/README.md

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.

-Both macOS Big Sur and Monterey have race conditions that is part of the boot process which are very noticable on all unsupported Macs.
-These race conditions could also exist on supported Macs.
-Until it becomes a wide spread problem, we don't think Apple will fix the issue(s).
-The problems seem to stem from adding layers of security to the boot process and things that rely on each other are not firing in the proper order.
-This causes the boot process to cease up or go into an endless loop requiring multiple reboots to get one successful boot.
+Both macOS Big Sur and Monterey have race conditions.
+This makes it very challenging to install and boot macOS on unsupported Apple branded hardware.

 ### <a id="raw-url" href="https://starplayrx.com/bigmac2/bigmac2_v2.0.4.dmg">bigmac2_v2.0.4.dmg (7 MB)</a>